trigaten/Learn_Prompting/docs/IDEs/promptide.md

 ## Features

-Prompt IDE allows for automated testing on datasets,
+Prompt IDE allows for automated testing on datasets.